 Residents of Cincinnati are no stranger to extreme forces of nature.
 We all know that the cold can wreak havoc on our pipelines, but do you know that it can adversely affect your home security systems as well?
 A sudden and unexpected breach in security can leave your home and family unprotected.

 Here are a few instances when you need to be cautious during the cold.

-Frozen Doors: Cold weather can result in metal contracting.
-If the temperature goes below 0 degrees, the frost can cause the hinges of the door or the moving part of latches to get stuck.
+Cold weather can result in metal contracting.
+When temperature go below 0 degrees, the frost can cause the hinges of the door or the moving part of latches to get stuck.
 If that happens, it is possible your door won’t close without some cajoling.
-If you are careless and your door stays even slightly ajar, your door alarm system won’t activate.
+Therefore, if you are careless and your door stays even slightly ajar, your door alarm system won’t activate.
 Fortunately, Detect-All Security has alarm systems that alert homeowners their doors are open and the alarm has not been activated.
 If your door is liable to stick, apply some grease to make it slide properly.

 Are you concerned about your security system this winter?
 Detect-All Security can offer you the best alarm systems that are guaranteed to protect your home.
 All our security systems are made of high-quality material and are weatherproof.

 Keep your home safe during the cold.